CzarekM2012/SPDB_project-spatial_prediction/README.md

         ├── models         <- Scripts to train models and then use trained models to make │                     predictions
         │
+        ├── util           <- Utility functions used in other scripts │
         └── visualization  <- Scripts to create exploratory and results oriented visualizations

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>